Frequently Asked Questions

 compares the timestamps of the source files to those of the

-files.
+resulting .class files.
 Opening all source files

 to find out which package they belong to would be very